 We first screened video recordings with VLC software (www.videolan.org), to locate and cut out video fragments with foraging visits of all focal birds.
 As a foraging visit we considered birds’ visit at the feeder area when it inserted the bill into a feeder at least once.
-For each visit (both at control and experimental phase) we established several crucial time-points (white and black circles on Fig. 1), with 0.1 seconds precision, using Cowlog software (Pastell 2016).
+For each bird’s visit we established several crucial time-points (white and black circles on Fig. 1), with 0.1 seconds precision, using Cowlog software (Pastell 2016).
 Based on these time-points we calculated duration of events such as: latency to forage [the interval between appearance in the feeder area (usually hovering in front of the feeder) and the onset of foraging, i.e. time-distance for a-b on Fig. 1]; feeding interval/s (e.g. time-distance for b-c, Fig. 1; on average 4.9 events, with a range of 1-26); feeding break/s (e.g. time-distance for c-d, Fig. 1); total foraging (time-distance for b-e, Fig. 1) and total foraging visit (time-distance a-e, Fig. 1).
 For each visit we also noted which and how many times each of the three feeders were used by the focal bird.

-To further analyse birds behaviour we focused on three functional behaviours, likely to affect foraging outcome: exploration, risk-avoidance and arousal (Réale et al. 2007).
+We calculated foraging efficiency dividing the total duration of foraging (sum of duration all feeding intervals) by the total duration of the foraging visit.
+In respect to birds behavioural performance during the foraging, we focused on three functional behaviours that are likely to affect foraging outcome: exploration, risk-avoidance and arousal (Réale et al. 2007).
 As a proxy for exploration we utilized a standardized number of feeders - total number of feeders change performed during the foraging visit divided by the total foraging duration.
-As a proxy for risk-avoidance we used latency to approach the feeder – as defined above (also labelled latency to forage, time-distance for a-b on Fig. 3).
+As a proxy for risk-avoidance we used latency to approach the feeder – as defined above (time-distance for a-b on Fig. 3).
 For both the parameters, the higher the value, the stronger was the exhibited behaviour.

 As arousal we considered a total range of movements at the feeder recorded during the total foraging time (time-distance for b-e on Fig. 1), standardized by the number of feeder changes.
-For that we first processed the video cut-recordings using Tracker software (physlets.org/tracker), which allowed to establish Cartesian coordinates of a bird position for each video frame.
-Then, we calculated coefficient of variance of bird movements based on the formula: sqrt((xj - xi)2 + (yj - yi)2), where xi,j and yi,j are Cartesian coordinates of the bird position in a focal i and previous j video frame.
-Since birds movements could be biased by exploratory behaviour, we standardized this coefficient dividing it by the number of feeder changes at given visit.
-The higher value of the coefficient was related to the higher arousal.
+To quantified the movements, we took advantage of the line-arrangement of the feeders that greatly restricted birds activity to two directions.
+That simplified further analyses, as operating in two-dimensional space, we could establish Cartesian coordinates of a bird position for each video frame in Tracker software (physlets.org/tracker).
+Of that we calculated distances between each two bird’s positions using Pythagoras theorem, then coefficient of variance for all these distances.
+Since birds movements could be biased by exploratory behaviour, we standardized the coefficient of variance dividing it by the number of feeder changes at given visit.
+The higher value of the standardized coefficient was related to the higher arousal.

-Finally, as a proxy for fitness we calculated foraging efficiency, which was the ratio of total duration of foraging (sum of duration all feeding intervals) to the total duration of the foraging visit.

 Data analysis.